YiLi-2020/academic-kickstart/content/home/experience.md

   description = "Paclitaxel(PTX) is a famous anticancer agent but also brings multi-drug resistance(MDR) problem.
 Former studies have confirmed that rod-shape nanoparticles, including PTX, enter cells via a non-lysosomal pathway, so why not use PTX as the carrier to deliver an agent that can reverse MDR?"

 [[experience]]
-  title = "Using dual Nanomedicines to Treat Metastatic Cancer" company = "Co-investigator" company_url = ""
+  title = "Using Dual Nanomedicines to Treat Metastatic Cancer" company = "Co-investigator" company_url = ""
   location = "China Pharmaceutical Univercity"